CubanJew/msfs20_custom_spad_controller/README.md

 - Fix bracket top mounting hole alignment.
 - Combine ground spoiler arm toggle switch and speed brake slide potentiometer into a single physical component.
 - Add logic to force game's initial state of anti-skid, ground spoiler arm, and parking brake to match control board when controller is first connected.
+- Implement spare 2 buttons and 1 potentiometer on panel.